 - Soft books

-Now you will need some clear totes like these.
+Now you will need some clear totes.
 Everything that will not be put to use in the near future can be stored in them.
 Put clothing in one, toys and books in another.
 Stack them on the floor of your baby’s closet, close the door and, for now, you can forget about them.

 Sorting: Phase 2.
 You will need four laundry baskets or boxes for this step.